AAEONAEU-SW/uprobotic-devkits/docs/rosboard/README.md

 docker-compose -f 01_docker_sdk_env/docker_compose/05_tutorials/aaeon_wandering__aaeon_realsense_collab_slam_fm_nav2_ukf.tutorial.yml up
 ```

-4. Now access the Dashboard at ```//localhost:8888```
+4. Now access the Dashboard at ```http://localhost:8888```

-5. For a remote connection enable the WiFi-Hotspot of the robot and acquire the IP address with the
+5. For a remote connection, enable the WiFi-Hotspot of the robot and acquire the IP address with the
 ```ip addr``` command.

 6. Use any device to connect to the robots WiFi and point your web browser at ```http://<robot-ip>:8888/```